cjdevault/Go-expression-parser/README.md

 A read–eval–print loop (**REPL**) accepts expressions from stdin until you type `exit` or submit an empty line.

-## 🎥 Live Demo
+## 🎥 Walkthrough and Background

 [![Go Parser Demo](https://img.youtube.com/vi/icEwNXKpv94/maxresdefault.jpg)](https://youtu.be/icEwNXKpv94)

-Click the thumbnail above to watch a demo and explanation.
+Click the thumbnail above to watch an explanation of the project including its goals and motivations.

 ---